Marquee deployment

 Three things, each of which were live questions when Waymo San Francisco began commercial operation:

-That a city dense enough to be difficult, narrow streets and steep hills and dense pedestrian traffic, can be robotaxi-served at meaningful scale.
-San Francisco was widely considered one of the harder North American cities to autonomously operate in; Waymo San Francisco proved the city did not block scale.
+- A genuinely hard city can be served at scale.
+Narrow streets, steep hills, dense foot traffic: SF was considered one of the tougher North American cities to operate in, and Waymo proved the city did not block scale.

-That sustained commercial operations at scale are possible without high-profile safety incidents large enough to halt the service.
-Waymo SF has had incidents (including a March 2025 software-related recall of 1,212 vehicles for low-speed collisions with gates, chains, and similar objects) but none with the regulatory consequence Cruise faced in October 2023.
-The contrast is part of what makes Waymo San Francisco the reference deployment.
+- Scale is possible without a service-ending safety incident.
+Waymo SF has had incidents (including a March 2025 recall of 1,212 vehicles for low-speed collisions with gates and chains) but nothing with the regulatory fallout Cruise hit in October 2023.
+That contrast is part of why this is the reference deployment.

-That a robotaxi service can support multi-billion-dollar private-market valuations.
-Bloomberg reporting in late 2025 placed Waymo in fundraising discussions at approximately $100 billion valuation, roughly double its prior-year valuation, alongside an annual revenue run rate above $350 million.
-Sundar Pichai stated internally that Waymo is not expected to be financially meaningful to Alphabet until 2027-2028; the path to that meaning runs through deployments built on the San Francisco template.
+- The economics can support a multi-billion-dollar valuation.
+Bloomberg reported late-2025 fundraising talks near a $100 billion valuation (roughly double the prior year) on a revenue run rate above $350 million a year.
+Sundar Pichai has said internally that Waymo will not be financially meaningful to Alphabet until 2027-2028, and that path runs through deployments built on the San Francisco template.

 What to watch